Reason or Cause with から

 I'm going now so... (please hurry up and get ready)

 As you can see, から implies a reason that the listener is expected to understand without needing to explicitly mention it.
-The listener should already be aware (implicitly) of the situation that lead to the conclusion.
+The listener therefore should already be aware (implicitly) of the situation that lead to the conclusion.

 …てから for Sequential Actions